Information for Current Elderly Services Program Providers

 Provider Quality Reports

-The 2018, second quarter (April-June) Provider Quality Reports (PQRs) are now available for Butler, Clinton, Hamilton, and Warren counties' Elderly Services Programs.
+The 2018, third quarter (July-September) Provider Quality Reports (PQRs) are now available for Butler, Clinton, Hamilton, and Warren counties' Elderly Services Programs.

 If you have questions about the report, please contact COA’s Provider Services Department.

 Clients of the Elderly Services Program have the option to choose the provider organization they want for their services.
 But often, people are not familiar with organizations and don’t know which to choose.
 Now, Council on Aging has created a Client Choice Table that will help people select a provider.
 Currently, this table is available only for clients of the Hamilton County Elderly Services Program who have home-delivered meals or home care assistance as services.
 Over time, Council on Aging will be expanding this to other services and counties.

 The Client Choice Table for home-delivered meals providers in Hamilton County includes a quality rating for each of the six providers (one to four stars).
 This quality rating is based on client satisfaction surveys and cost to produce the meals.
 The table also shows the zip codes each provider serves.
 Some providers do not serve certain zip codes.